WH Expects Phase One China Trade Deal to Be Signed in January

-The White House on Friday said they expect the new phase one trade deal with China would be finished in the first week of January 2020, in a briefing with reporters detailing the deal.
+The White House on Friday said it expects the new phase one trade deal with China would be finished in the first week of January 2020, in a briefing with reporters detailing the deal.

-White House senior advisor Larry Kudlow said the deal would be signed by Ambassador Robert Lighthizer and the Chinese Vice Premiere in a few weeks at the administerial level, after all of the documents were completed.
-A senior administration official told reporters that they expected that date to be in the first week of 2020.
+White House senior advisor Larry Kudlow said the deal would be signed by Ambassador Robert Lighthizer and the Chinese vice premiere in a few weeks at the administerial level, after all of the documents were completed.
+A senior administration official told reporters that the they expected that date to be in the first week of 2020.

 Kudlow praised the deal as a “very important first step” representing real progress with China that covered “all of the key chapters.”